-On a hot, sunny day, the temperature on the surface of a traditional black roof can be more than 50 degrees Fahrenheit (10 degrees Celsius) warmer than the surrounding air temperature [source: Department of Energy ].
-When you imagine that sweltering rooftop next to another, and another, and another, it's no surprise that the air in a large city with block after block of dark, heat absorbing rooftops can often be 6 to 8 Fahrenheit degrees hotter than surrounding areas [source: Heat Island Group].
+On a hot, sunny day, the temperature on the surface of a traditional black roof can be more than 150 degrees Fahrenheit (65 degrees Celsius).
+When you imagine that sweltering rooftop next to many others, it's no surprise that the air in a large city filled with dark, heat-absorbing rooftops can often be hotter than the air in surrounding areas.

-Even in rural and suburban neighborhoods, the heat absorbed by a traditional roof on a sunny day raises temperatures inside the house, contributing to higher air conditioning requirements, higher energy costs, and more discomfort on hot days for anyone without air conditioning.
-Fortunately, the remedy for all this extra heat is relatively low-tech, low-cost, and increasingly easy to find: it's called a cool roof.
+Even in rural and suburban neighborhoods, the heat absorbed by a traditional roof on a sunny day raises temperatures inside the house, contributing to higher air conditioning requirements, steeper energy costs and discomfort for those without air conditioning.
+Fortunately, the remedy for all this extra heat — a cool roof — is relatively low-tech, low-cost and increasingly easy to find.

-A cool roof is a roof designed to maintain a lower surface temperature in bright sunshine, more than 50 degrees F (28 degrees C) cooler than a traditional roof [source: Department of Energy].
+A cool roof is a roof designed to maintain a lower surface temperature in bright sunshine, more than 50 degrees F (28 degrees C) cooler than a traditional roof.
 The surface of a cool roof reflects more sunlight and releases more heat than a so-called hot or dark roof.
-While the term "cool roof" is sometimes used to describe any roofing surface that is cooler than a standard rooftop, green certification programs such as LEED, Energy Star, the U.S. Green Building Council, and the Department of Energy Building Technology Program base their respective cool-roof credentials on a roofing material's ability to reflect the sun (solar reflectance) and release absorbed heat (emissivity).
-The higher the solar reflectance and emissivity (on a scale from 0 to 1), the cooler the roof.
+While the term "cool roof" is sometimes used to describe any roofing surface that is cooler than a standard rooftop, green certification programs such as LEED, Energy Star and the Department of Energy Building Technology Program base their respective cool-roof credentials on a roofing material's ability to reflect the sun (solar reflectance) and release absorbed heat (emissivity).
+The higher the solar reflectance and emissivity (in decimals on a scale from 0 to 1), the cooler the roof.
 0 would represent truest black and 1 would represent truest white.